rospiess/CrimeBook/README.md

 -----------

 Operators:
-- group by
-- count maybe?
+- optional: optimizations

-Interface
-- reimplement all functionalities
-- handle Umlaute in search
+- optional: implement additional, different algorithms

+Miscellaneous
 - Date: 2000-2-3 vs 2000-02-03, should only one be accepted/different input converted?